AndreasBujok/ChameleonMini/README.md

 ----
 ^[Top](#top)

-Stores the content of the current slot from the external FRAM into the Flash memory
+Stores the content of the current slot from the external FRAM into the Flash memory.

 **Syntax:** `store`\<ENTER\><br>
 *100:OK*